emctague/libcgame/README.md

 ## A Warning

-If you're not a lazy ass like me you're FAR better off using SDL2 directly.
-I mainly just made this to simplify my own smaller 2D projects.
+For most projects, you're FAR better off using SDL2 directly.
+This library is only particularly useful for small experiments - it can only render 2D sprites, and does so with linear upscaling (for a pixel-art-esque style.)